 You have followers in a society, the sheep, and you have those who stand up against the herd mentality and show their middle finger to oppression.
 One of those bands is the Russian electronic band IC3PEAK.
-They saw their VK page (the biggest media in Russia) banned because of our anti-war statements.
-Their concerts are also officially prohibited by the Russian government.
+They saw their VK page (the biggest social media platform in Russia) banned because of anti-war statements.
+Their concerts are also officially prohibited by the Russian government and in casu Putin.
 Instead of remaining silent, they unleashed the video “Kiss Of Death” (the title track of their most recent album) which is “dedicated to the Russian police state which tries to censor us all but is doomed to fail.”

 The band is also collecting funds to support Ukrainian humanitarian aid.